Short-seller sounds warning over Aphria-Nuuvera deal

 A short-seller is raising red flags over Aphria Inc.'s purchase of Nuuvera Inc., adding to pressure on their shares just a day before a deal marrying the two marijuana companies is to close.

 On Jan.
-29, Aphria announced an $826-million deal to acquire Nuuvera, paying $8.50 per Nuuvera share in mostly stock and some cash.
-In February, after pot stocks took a tumble, Aphria moved to slash the cash portion of the transaction from $1 per share to 60 cents.
-The deal is worth just over $440-million, as of Wednesday's close.
+29, Aphria announced an $826-million deal to acquire Nuuvera, paying $8.50 for each Nuuvera share, mostly in stock and some cash.
+In February, after cannabis stocks took a tumble, Aphria moved to slash the cash portion of the transaction from $1 a share to 60 cents.
+The deal is worth slightly less than $430-million, as of Thursday's close.
 The transaction is set to close Friday.

-In a report published Wednesday on investing forum SeekingAlpha.com, an account called Hindenburg Research questions the value of Nuuvera's business, and raises concerns about ties between key Nuuvera and Aphria stakeholders.
+In a report published Wednesday on investing forum SeekingAlpha.com, an account called Hindenburg Research questions the value of Nuuvera's business and raises concerns about ties between key Nuuvera and Aphria stakeholders.
 The post claims that the Nuuvera acquisition "would represent a substantial drag on the entire enterprise" and "raises questions about Aphria's aggressive deal-making spree in general."

 Shares in Brampton, Ont.-based Nuuvera fell 5 per cent on Wednesday to $5.67.
 Leamington, Ont.-based Aphria's stock dropped 4.5 per cent to $13.85.
-Shares in both companies were down a further 6 per cent in Thursday morning trading amid a broader decline in the sector.
+Shares in Nuuvera fell a further 5 per cent on Thursday while Aphria sank 3 per cent amid a broader decline in the sector.

 While no author was attributed, the 12-page report is the work of Nate Anderson, the chief executive officer at U.S.-based hedge-fund research firm ClaritySpring Inc. Mr. Anderson disclosed that he has bet against shares in Nuuvera and stands to benefit when the stock price falls.
 Short-sellers are piling into Canada's cannabis sector, betting on an impending price correction after a trading frenzy has pushed the valuations of many startups with little to no revenue into the hundreds of millions – and even billions – of dollars.